Taught by Paul Plevakas Sensei

 Never forget: karate begins with rei and ends with rei.
 Rei means courtesy or respect, and is represented in karate by students respecting the dojo.

-Dojo Kun – Training Hall Rules
+Dojo Kun – Training Hall Principles

 These kun are the guide, philosophy, mind set to your training.
-Each rule is numbered "1" because each has equal merit.

-1) Defend the Path of Truth (be sincere) - Makoto no michi o mamoru koto.
+1) Defend the Path of Truth (Be sincere) - Makoto no michi o mamoru koto.

-1) Honor the Principles of Etiquette (respect others) - Reigi o omonzuru koto.
+1) Honor the Principles of Etiquette (Respect others) - Reigi o omonzuru koto.

-1) Guard Against Impetuous Courage (develop self-control) - Kekki no yuu o imashimuru koto
+1) Guard Against Impetuous Courage (Develop self-control) - Kekki no yuu o imashimuru koto

 Click to hear native pronunciation of the Dojo Kun by student Lisa Nakata